open-gpdb/gpdb/gpdb-doc/markdown/utility_guide/ref/gpmt-gp_storage_rca_collector.html.md

 - AO data for a given appendonly table

-**NOTE**: some commands might not be able to be run if the user does not have correct permissions.
+> **Note** Some commands might not be able to be run if the user does not have correct permissions.

 ## <a id="exs"></a>Examples